How to Join HOFTEL

 We arrange annual, private “Member Summits” in Europe, the Middle East and Asia; networking events at the main hotel investment conferences (and secure admission discounts for members at several of these); publish a quarterly “Hotel Owners’ Journal” for members, with relevant articles and original research; and join campaigns where the distinct voice of our sector needs to be heard.
 HOFTEL is also the driving force behind SEAHIS and its sister event in Abu Dhabi, GIOHIS (the Gulf and Indian Ocean Hotel Investors’ Summit).
 Our members receive a substantial discount when attending – and in practice, many of them are speakers at these events.

 Members see the group as a valuable means of sharing best practices, solving problems, comparing strategies and meeting new and previously invisible players in their sector.

-As Ricco de Blank, CEO of Hong Kong’s largest hotel owner, Sun Hung Kai Hotels says:
+As Ricco de Blank, just retired as CEO of Hong Kong’s largest hotel owner, Sun Hung Kai Hotels says: